Beer in Thailand: Economics

 In 2018, the proportions were Leo 53%, Chang 38%, and Singha 5%.

-All the above reasons make us know why economics of beer market in Thailand are growing.
-Even super premium beer group is rising up but cost will be increasing again because it will bring 2% to elderly fund followed by new law.

 Craft beer

 Two types of licenses are available in Thailand for would-be beer producers.
 Thailand's 1950 Liquor Act states that beer can only be made in a factory making more than 1,000,000 litres per year or in a brewpub producing at least 100,000 litres per year for sale on-site with no bottling permitted.
 Brewpub beers cannot be sold off-premises.
 The finance ministry in 2000 ruled that, for either type of producer to be legal, they must be a limited company with capital of at least 10 million baht.
 The maximum penalty for "home brewing" under the 1950 Liquor Act used to be 200 baht for making it and 5,000 baht for selling it.
 A new law passed by the National Legislative Assembly in December 2016 raised the maximum penalty for illegal production to 100,000 baht or a prison sentence of six months, or both.
 The maximum fine for selling illegal beer was raised to 50,000 baht.
 To sell craft beers off-premises, one small brewer explained, "We have two choices: Either hire an overseas factory to make it or build a factory abroad on our own,..." and import it.

 Meanwhile, military-controlled ASEAN neighbour Myanmar, in January 2017, got its first craft beer microbrewery, "Burbrit".
 Its name is derived from "Burma" and "Britain", in recognition of British influence on Burma's brewing history.